 - A certificate from consulate confirming Polish descent or Polish Charter, if the candidate holds one;

 - A copy of high school leaving certificate – a document entitling to undertake studies in the country of its issue.
-On request the applicant is obliged to provide apostille.
+On request, the applicant is obliged to provide an apostille.